indraneil/VmssFromPaas/Chapter1.md

 * Do you use [azure powershell commandlets](https://docs.microsoft.com/en-us/powershell/azure/overview?view=azps-1.1.0) or something similar?
 * Do you use [management certificates](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-certs-create#what-are-management-certificates) or [RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) for your deployment?
 * Do you use [VIP swap](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-how-to-manage-portal#swap-deployments-to-promote-a-staged-deployment-to-production) or [in-place upgrade](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-update-azure-service#how-an-upgrade-proceeds)?

-Once you have a checklist of such questions and have answered them, you have a good sense of what you are about to emulate in the VMSS world.

 **Navigation**: <a href="Introduction.md">First<a> | <a href="Introduction.md">Prev</a> | <a href="Chapter2.md">Next</a> | <a href="Chapter6.md">Last</a>